FailAcademy/learning/web-dev-foundation/_slides/week-04/01-web-fonts-and-icon-fonts-slides.md

 # Exercise 1

-Go to **[Font Squirrel](http://www.fontsquirrel.com/)** and pick a font that you like that offers an @font-face kit.
-Download the font package.

-Set-up an `index.html` file in a root folder, and from the package you just downloaded copy in the `stylesheet.css` file and all of the different font formats to as well.

-In the `stylesheet.css` file, set the name of your new font as the `font-family` value for the body element.

-Now add some copy to your webpage and load it in a browser.

-Hint: Link to your external stylesheet in the `<head>`!
+Go to **[Font Squirrel](http://www.fontsquirrel.com/)** and generate the Webfont Kits for the custom typefaces that we'll be using for Project 1: **Karla** (Regular and Bold) and **Pacifico** (Regular only).

+You'll need to download both of the weights and their italic versions too for the Karla typeface.
+Add the contents of your generated web font packages to your project's CSS (but only the required files).

+You’ll also want to read up on how to **[avoid faux italics and bolding](http://www.metaltoad.com/blog/how-use-font-face-avoid-faux-italic-and-bold-browser-styles)** with your `@font-face` typefaces, and adjust your CSS accordingly.

 ---